Skip to Main Content

 Nihon bungaku kenkyū jānaru

 Nihon bungaku kenkyū jānaru [journal for Japanese literature] Although relatively new publication since 2017, this periodical covers diversified topics from premodern to modern, prose to poetry.
 Online versions could be accessed free of charge based on their reviews of each application.
-(No Print Holds at WU Libraries)
+(No Print Holds at WashU Libraries)

 Kodai chūsei bungaku ronkō

 Kodai chūsei bungaku ronkō [literature reviews in ancient & medieval times] Total 38 volumes so far have been published by an academic book publisher specialized in Japanese literature for the last two decades and each issue carries 5 to 6 articles related to Premodern literature.
-(No Print Holds at WU Libraries)
+(No Print Holds at WashU Libraries)

 Renga haikai kenkyū